openstack-security/openstack-security.github.io/_posts/2016-10-17-osic-syntribos-team-recap-for-newton.markdown

     - Affects: glance
     - Launchpad: https://bugs.launchpad.net/glance/+bug/1625402

+- One embargoed issue that is still being triaged

 Challenges
 ==========

-- Removing OpenCAFE took several weeks, and while it removed a large dependency, it cut down on time for other improvements
+- Removing OpenCAFE took several weeks, and while it removed a large dependency, it cut down on time for other improvements.
-- Short testing schedule (1 month of testing for 6 projects)
+- Our short testing schedule (1 month of testing for 6 projects) didn't give us much time to learn the intricacies of each project, and test them at a deeper, domain-specific level.
+Some projects offered significantly more endpoints than others, and in some cases we had to move on before fully evaluating every component.
+However, we were able to at least do some basic testing on every offered endpoint for every tested service.
+    - The significant time investment required to create templates for each project further limited the time we had to test these projects.
 - Lack of unit tests meant that many changes introduced bugs/crashes into master and required fix-ups.
 This happened less often as our coverage improved.
-- Documentation was lacking or inaccurate at the outset, and required significant effort to improve
+- Documentation was lacking or inaccurate at the outset, and required significant effort to improve.
-- Our team's relative inexperience with the OpenStack projects under test, and security testing in general in some cases, made testing more challenging
+- Our team's relative inexperience with the OpenStack projects under test, and security testing in general in some cases, made testing more challenging.
-- Significant time investment required to create templates for each project

 Syntribos Improvements / Future Plans
 =====================================